Paulo-Krg/NLW-Return-Impulse/server/README.md

 ## :scroll: Interesting References:

--   How to create a Widget component in React.js that can be used in any application.
+-   How to create a REST API that can be used by many applications, either mobile or web.
 -   How to automatically send emails using [nodemailer](https://nodemailer.com/about/) and [mailtrap](https://mailtrap.io/inboxes).
 -   How to use [Prisma](https://www.prisma.io/) ORM (Object-Relational Mapping) to easily manipulate a SQLite or PostgreSQL database.
 -   How to make unity tests using [Jest](https://jestjs.io/pt-BR/docs/getting-started).